O

 • The orchid dottyback is a protogynous hermaphrodite.
 This means that they are born with the sexual organs of both female and male and can choose which one to become.
 These fish are initially born female.
 The more dominant fish within a group usually becomes the male.

 • Orchid dottybacks are a great starter fish for beginner owners.
-They are not difficult to maintain and they are opportunistic feeders.
+They are not difficult to maintain, and they are opportunistic feeders.

 • Orchid dottybacks are an aggressive species and should only be introduced in a tank last and not first.
 They are very territorial animals and do not like home invaders.

-Scientific Name
+Classification and Scientific Name

 The orchid dottyback belongs to the genus Pseudochromis and is classified as Pseudochromis fridmani.
 It is also a member of the famed dottyback family, Pseudochromidae.
 The generic name Pseudochromis is derived from two Greek words, pseudes meaning “false” and chromo meaning “color.”
-This is a nod to the abilities of the dottyback fish to mimic the appearance of its prey in order to increase the success of catching it.
+This is a nod to the abilities of the dottyback fish to mimic the appearance of its prey to increase the success of catching it.
 The specific name fridmani is to honor David Fridman, the man who collected the specimen in Israel.

 These fish are called dottybacks because of the colorful spots and patterns on their bodies.
 The orchid dottyback is also called Fridman’s dottyback or Fridman’s pseudochromis.